Doula Certification Renewals Requirements & application to keep your certification current

 Approved Continuing Education

-A wide variety of trainings that enhance the doula's support skills and knowledge base are accepted, including attendance at conferences, workshops, doula trainings, and webinars.
-Programs may be in-person or online (either live, recorded, or self-paced format).
-See our Frequently Asked Questions and answers below.
+A wide variety of trainings that enhance the doula's support skills and knowledge base are accepted, including attendance at conferences, workshops, doula trainings, and some webinars.
+Programs may be in-person or online (either live or self-paced format).
+See our Frequently Asked Questions below.

 The program must offer written proof of attendance/completion, in the form of a certificate or letter (on letterhead), containing the following information: